mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 24K    /mnt/pool1/diary-entries-backup/snapshot@2022-07-05
 ```

-Now that I have the backup as a file on an unencrypted dataset, I can mount the dataset over Samba from my Windows machine and back up the file to the cloud.
-But first, let's test that I can recreate the data in `diary-entries` just from this backup:
+Now that I have the backup as a file on an unencrypted dataset, restic can back it up to the cloud like any other file.

+But first, let me test that I can recreate the data in `diary-entries` from this backup:

 ```bash
 $ zfs receive pool1/diary-entries-backup3 \